-A distribution from a Roth IRA, including a Roth conversion or reconversion, is considered a designated distribution and is subject to withholding under the rules for periodic payments and nonperiodic distributions below.
+A distribution from a Roth IRA is considered a designated distribution and is subject to withholding under the rules for periodic payments and nonperiodic distributions below.
 However, an individual may claim exemption from such withholding.

 An IRA recharacterization is not subject to income tax withholding.